Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ```

 `Downpayment` and `startDate` are optional parameters.
 Without them, the subscriptions default will be used.

+## Caveats

+1. This plugin overrides any set OrderItemCalculationStrategies.
+The strategy in this plugin is used for calculating the
+   amount due for a subscription, if the variant is a subscription.
+For non-subscription variants, the normal default
+   orderline calculation is used.
+Only 1 strategy can be used per Vendure instance, so any other
+   OrderItemCalculationStrategies are overwritten by this plugin.

 ### Contributing and dev server